Jep12444/Anonymous-Finder/README.md

 	Once you have the Native Messaging Host set up, your chrome extension should now run.

-	*If you do not see a json-e file or any files at all create a json file named com.anonymous_finder.json with the contents:
+	*If you do not see a json-e dont worry about it but if you do not see a file or any files at all create a json file named com.anonymous_finder.json with the contents:

 	```
 	{